 If parents have questions about any aspect of their child's education, they should first of all speak to their child's teacher.
-Parents can approach the Assistant Head or Co-Heads if they would like to discuss a concern or complaint following this initial discussion with the class teacher on a formal basis.
+Parents can approach the Co-Heads if they would like to discuss a concern or complaint following this initial discussion with the class teacher on a formal basis.